Alligator Alley Florida

 The detailed history of Alligator Alley

-From Alligator Alley’s inception, the Seminole Indians, grown knowledgeable in the ways of commerce, supported its completion.
+From Alligator Alley’s inception, the Seminole Indians, grown knowledgeable in commerce, supported its completion.
 They adopted on April 6.
 1959, a resolution of approval stating that the road would be valuable in establishing a Big Cypress business.
 The solution indicated the Council’s willingness to give right-of-way across its Reservation.
 Signing it were Betty May Jumper, vice chairman, and Laura Mae Osceola, secretary and treasurer.

 Crucial to the road’s ultimate construction was Gov. Farris Bryant’s appointment of John H. Monahan of Fort Lauderdale as South Florida’s member on the State’s Governing Board Highway Department beginning January 1960.
 Monahan recognized the need for the cross-state road.
 He was a leader in Alley’s construction.

-No turning back momment
+No turning back moment

 A helicopter flew a compass course, dropped markers every half-mile from Andytown to Miles City east of Naples, and landed engineers.
 McLaughlin used a stopwatch to time his marker drops.
 They probed to determine the soil’s quality, the surface rock, the muck, and other materials available at each marked site.

 Next came the Florida Testing and Engineering Company.
-A planned unique 32-day trip across the Everglades made structural borings and a soil profile for the proposed highway.
+A planned, unique 32-day trip across the Everglades made structural borings and a soil profile for the proposed highway.
 In April 1963, James V. Winterholler, Jr., P.E., President of the company, entered the Everglades at Andytown.
-Winterholler’s party consisted of five of his men, a Greiner inspector, and a cook and guide from Immokalee.
+Winterholler’s party consisted of five men, a Greiner inspector, and a cook and guide from Immokalee.
 They loaded boring equipment on airboats.
 Winterholler carried maps prepared by Greiner indicating where to position the borings.

-In May of 1963, the J. E. Greiner Co.
+In May of 1963, J. E. Greiner Co.
 Tampa brought in its report, stating, “The proposed project is feasible in its civil engineering and construction aspects.”Hopes soared when the Circuit Court approved the issuance of $17,000,000 in bonds.
 The Supreme Court approved the validation of the bonds in mid-may 1964.
 It was to connect the easterly limits of State Route 858, six miles east of Naples, with U.S. Route 84 at Andytown, 18 miles west of Fort Lauderdale.
 Initially, two lanes were proposed, but engineering studies and preliminary designs provided for the ultimate construction of a four-lane divided highway.

 In Collier County and the western portion of Broward County, a borrow canal was opened parallel to and north of the roadway.
 In most of Broward County, where large areas of muck or material unsuited for roadway construction exist, borrow canals were excavated on both sides of the future four-lane facility.
 In Collier County, other than at existing or proposed canals, concrete box culverts handle natural drainage.

 Formidable, almost overwhelming, opposition developed even before the project got off the ground.
-Anticipated opposition from big Dade County, due to losing some initial traffic to the road, was supplemented by state-wide political candidates seeking the favor of the heavy Dade County vote, and by others who honestly thought the project impossible or impracticable.
+Anticipated opposition from big Dade County, due to losing some initial traffic to the road, was supplemented by state-wide political candidates seeking the favor of the heavy Dade County vote and by others who honestly thought the project impossible or impracticable.